 But here is where the plan went downhill from there.

 We didn’t ask about how to get to the ship upon arrival from the train station!
 Everyone in our group thought that the ship was so large that we would immediately see it right away coming out of the train station.
 I had asked the local tour guide earlier during the day and she said it was a 10-minute walk.
 There were no taxis’ in sight when we arrived, which we readily would have taken in a heartbeat, it was a cold night with hardly anyone around.
 We spotted the sign for “Porto” (the port) right way, but no sign of the giant yacht was in immediate view.
 Fortunately, after walking for a good 8-10 minutes, one of the guys in our group recognized the old fort along the water and had remembered driving by there on the bus earlier in the morning.
-As we continued towards it and went around the curved road, we finally spotted our ship, but beware that it was at least another 20 minutes in the freezing cold to actually make it to the brightly lit-up yacht.
+As we continued towards it and went around the curved road, we finally spotted the Viking Star, but beware that it was at least another 20 minutes in the freezing cold to actually make it to the brightly lit-up yacht.
 So if you are going to try to walk back, be sure and get better directions than my group of travelers!
-It ended up taking us 37-minutes to walk, when the tour guide mentioned it was only a 10-minute walk!
+It ended up taking us 37-minutes to walk to the Viking Star when the tour guide mentioned it was only a 10-minute walk!

 That sums it up, a few things to know before you take this trip of a lifetime from Barcelona, Spain to near Rome, Italy on the Viking Star with Viking Ocean Cruises.